Bauhaus (band): "Bela Lugosi's Dead"

 Dracula [1931].
 I was saying how Bela Lugosi was the quintessential Dracula, the elegant depiction of the character."
 Ash elaborated about the chords: "My riff has these mutant chords – they're not even minor chords – but it's rooted in an old Gary Glitter song, slowed right down.
 I didn't realize that when I was doing it."
 Ash also explained how he was able to achieve the echo effects for the song: "...David had this old HH echo unit, which would crap out on you all the time.
 We hooked up the guitar and snare drum to this echo unit and I was just sliding the HH amp thing to trigger all these echoes as the song went through."
 David J explained the song's recording process: "We didn't really talk about what we were doing.
 Daniel started scratching away on the guitar, Kevin started his rhythm and there was this atmosphere building.
 I came in with those descending chords and Peter was just prowling up and down, slowly, like a big cat."

 Murphy explained: "There's an erotic, alluring element to the vampire.
 We didn't want to write an ode to Bela Lugosi, ostensibly.
 The kitsch element was his name because he was the biggest icon, yet he was the most unlikely vampire-looking person.
 So there was that Brit angle to it, but it wasn't at all negative.
 It was perfect.
 The idea of Bela Lugosi being dead or undead is classic."
-The band was initially nervous about the song's excessive length, as it had caused several record labels to decline to issue the single.
-Haskins explained: "Danny took an acetate around all the big companies–Virgin, EMI and the rest–and they all said similar things: 'This is the sort of thing I listen to at home, but it's not commercial.'
-Or: 'It's way too long.
-Can you edit it down to three minutes?'
-Even Beggars Banquet turned us down, which is ironic because we ended up on that label."
-However, Peter Stennet of Small Wonder Records agreed to release the single, favorably comparing it to the Velvet Underground's single "Sister Ray".
+Because the song was nine-and-a-half minutes long, with the instrumental introduction alone longer than many entire singles, the band struggled to find a label willing to release it.
+Peter Stennet of Small Wonder Records, however, ultimately agreed to do so, having favourably compared it to Velvet Underground's 17-minute improvised noise track "Sister Ray".